 - The wage increases specified (above) in the 2012-2014 collective agreement shall be applied at the rate of 100% of all general wage increases. - In future collective agreements, these employees will receive 50% of all general wage increases or until the new wage rate for the job being occupied meets the employee's existing wage rate.

-MEMORANDUM OF AGREEMENT #29 Benchmark Reviews
+MEMORANDUM OF AGREEMENT #29 Special Leave Travel for Medical Appointments